2023 Most Popular Visual & Performing Arts Associate Degree Schools in New York

 The colleges and universities below are the most popular for visual and performing arts majors pursuing a associate degree.

 Our 2023 rankings named Fashion Institute of Technology the most popular school in New York for visual and performing arts students working on their associate degree.
-FIT SUNY is a moderately-sized public school located in the large city of New York.
+FIT SUNY is a medium-sized public school located in the large city of New York.

 Women make up 82% of the visual and performing arts majors at the school.